propsandtransforms/splunk/Splunk-SysAdmin.md

 As data arrives at the indexer, it goes through the parsing phase

 - The data is broken up into discrete *events*, each with a *timestamp* and a *time zone*

 The parsing phase is all about creating, modifying, and redirecting events Apply additional transformation steps to modify the metadata fields or modify raw data

-- Both indexers and heavy forwarders parse events
-  In this module, we assume parsing is happening on an indexer
+- Both indexers and heavy forwarders parse events.
+In this module, we assume parsing is happening on an indexer.

 #### Event Boundaries

 Splunk parsing phase determines where one event ends and the next one begins

 - Automatically handles line breaking for common source types – even multi-line events

 #### Handling Single Line Events

 Splunk handles single line event sourcetypes with automatic line breaking

 It is more efficient to explicitly set:
 - *SHOULD_LINEMERGE = false*